hoplon/hoplon/doc/Getting-Started.md

 ## Building a Hoplon Application

-Hoplon applications are be built using the [boot][1] build tool.
+Hoplon applications are built using the [boot][1] build tool.
 The following `boot.edn` file is a good starting point:

 ```clojure